Analog.com Analog Dialogue Wiki 简体中文

 There is a proper register write sequence that should be followed before waveforms can be generated out of the DACs.
 Below is an outline of how to set up SPI communication with AD9106 or AD9102.

-5. Set TRIGGER high to start pattern generation.
+- Set TRIGGER low to start pattern generation.

 Example SPI register settings and SRAM data vectors can be found in the ADI Mbed repositories below: